Pedro-Fazio/Task-Complete/README.md

 ## 📖 Overview
 **Task-Complete** is a Full-Stack web application (React.js + Spring Boot) designed to gamify daily routine management.
 Originally developed as a Bachelor's Thesis (TCC) at the University of São Paulo (USP), this project serves a critical social and technical purpose: to assist individuals with intellectual and cognitive challenges in organizing their daily activities.

 By transforming mundane real-world tasks into an engaging interactive experience, the platform bridges the gap between productivity tools and accessible entertainment.
-Transform daily tasks into motivational elements, engaging users through a virtual reward system.
+It transforms daily tasks into motivational elements, engaging users through a virtual reward system.
 The project combines technology, behavioral psychology (Gamification), and accessibility guidelines to create an inclusive virtual environment.

 ---